-The model uplift the score of Burns to Scotland's Reputation using Anholt GfK Roper National Brand Indicator to track the overall attitude of consumer towards Scotland's reputation (Anholt GfK Roper, 2018).
+The model uplifts the score of Burns to Scotland's Reputation using Anholt GfK Roper National Brand Indicator to track the overall attitude of consumer towards Scotland's reputation (Anholt GfK Roper, 2018).
 The rank and scores together provide an overall indication of a country's reputation.
-Indeed, scores are useful indicator of how individual can respond to different messages related to Scotland's reputation.
+Indeed, scores are useful indicators of how individuals can respond to different messages related to Scotland's reputation.

-In this case, the model uses the score for Scotland's reputation $ANH{SCO}$ as a reliable indicator of a country's reputation over time (2016 to 2018) (No data available for 2017)
+In this case, the model uses the score for Scotland's reputation ANH{SCO} as a reliable indicator of a country's reputation over time (2016 to 2018) (No data available for 2017)

-The ANHSCO could be used as a dummy variable like a 'proxy' variables for qualitative facts in this model.
+The ANH{SCO} could be used as a dummy variable like a 'proxy' variables for qualitative facts in this model.
 In fact, the model considers that dependent variables are influenced by qualitative variables (attitudes toward Scotland).